awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 + `Engine`
 + `DBInstanceClass`

-Other parameters might be required depending on the action you run\.
+Other parameters might be required depending on the operation that you run\.